seyedrazavi/blog.srazavi.com/_posts/2020-05-04-are-our-minds-like-computers-2.markdown

 ———.
 2010.
 ‘The Mind as Neural Software?
 Understanding Functionalism, Computationalism, and Computational Functionalism’.
 Philosophy and Phenomenological Research 81 (2): 269–311.

 Putnam, Hilary.
 1960.
 ‘Minds and Machines’.
 In Dimensions of Minds, edited by Sidney Hook, 138–64.
 New York, USA: New York University Press.

-Von Neumann, John.
-1951.
-‘The General and Logical Theory of Automata’.
-In John von Neumann: Collected Works, edited by A. H. Taub, 288–326.
-Oxford: Pergamon Press.